Are you of legal age?

-Work began at the Korlat vineyard in March 2004, and due to the complex terrain preparation lasted until the spring of 2005.
-That year, the first 73 hectares of vine cuttings were planted, and the remaining 30 were planted the following year.
-A total of 550,000 cuttings were planted.
-Korlat vineyard was planted using cuttings from France, including the sorts of Syrah, Cabernet Sauvignon and Merlot.
+Work on the Korlat vineyard began in March 2004, and due to the difficulty of the terrain, preparations lasted until the spring of 2005.
+In the same year, the first 73 hectares of vine cuttings were planted, followed by the remaining 30.
+A total of 550,000 vine cuttings were planted.
+Korlat vineyard is planted with planting material from France, and the assortment is Syrah, Cabernet sauvignon, Merlot, Cabernet franc and Mourvèdre

-The total potential production is approximately 400 – 450,000 liters of superb red wine
+The total production potential is approximately 300 - 350,000 liters of premium red wines

 This venture by Badel 1862, planting vineyards on rocky terrain over such a large area, can be considered pioneering on a global scale.
 The vineyard was created in extreme conditions, its highest elevation is at 300 meters above sea level, and the entire vineyard faces the sea.

 The area that was initially covered in stone and macchia, diggers and bulldozers first had to clear the land.
 Using rippers, the soil was aerated in a chess-board pattern at a depth of 70 cm to 1 meter, which helped break up the stone slabs in the earth.